 brine-soaked paper between electrodes made of different metals, which eventually led to Volta’s

 Law of the Electrochemical Series.
 In an attempt to shut Luigi’s big mouth once and for all, Volta

-Volts are named volts because of capacitanceVolta also studied electrical capacitance.
+Volts are volts because of capacitanceVolta also studies electrical capacitance.
 It was his discovery of the proportional relationship for a

 given object between electric potential and charge — known today as Volta’s Law of Capacitance